Hole-in-One Guide: Recognition, Etiquette, & How to Display

 At the Hole

-Here’s what to do the moment after you realize you’ve made a hole in one.
+Here’s what to do when you realize you’ve made a hole-in-one.

-• Get a photo of yourself at the tee
+• Get a photo of yourself at the teeing ground

 • If you have a laser, use it to measure the distance from your tee